Maxagl/Breakout/README.md

 1. Breakout from scratch
 2. Rendering using opengl
 3. Physics using Box2d

 The basci framework is from the turtorial in the referecen.
-I added box2d to the framework to have more real Physic effects
+I added box2d to the framework to have more real Physic effects.

 ## Music
 1. [Man is He Mega - GLBML GeoffreyBurch](https://pixabay.com/music/video-games-man-is-he-mega-glbml-22045/)